petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/configuring-cross-region-disaster-recovery.md

 ### Restore Server Custom Traffic to Production

-Because the webserver service redirected all traffic to the DR environment during the incident, these settings must be updated again so that all traffic is redirected back to the original Production environment.
+Because the web server service redirected all traffic to the DR environment during the incident, these settings must be updated again so that all traffic is redirected back to the original Production environment.

 1. Navigate to *Services* on the left menu.